 Our Po'o

-Currently, ʻIolana is a Hawaiian Studies teacher at an Elementary School in Ewa Beach where she has been teaching for the past 10+ years.
-Her love for the Hawaiian culture has inspired her to create Hui O Ka Uluwehi where she hopes to touch the lives of the families in our community with her genuine spirit of Aloha.
+With years of experience teaching Polynesian dance, ʻIolana credits her kumu, Uncle Loso, for instilling in her a deep knowledge of everything Polynesian.
+Today, she is a Leeward District Coordinator for the Hawaiian Studies program with the Department of Education, where she has been inspiring young minds for over 15 years.
+Her love for Hawaiian culture has led her to create Hui O Ka Uluwehi, a place where she hopes to share her passion and touch the lives of families in the community with her genuine spirit of Aloha.

 Meet our team